Couple Banned From A Minnesota Walmart After Wearing Swastika Face Masks

 “What happened today at our store in Marshall, MN is unacceptable.
 We strive to provide a safe and comfortable shopping environment for all our customers and will not tolerate any form of discrimination or harassment in any aspect of our business.”

-The statement continued, stating that the location was asking all customers to wear protective face coverings amid the ongoing coronavirus pandemic.
-However, they added that it was “unfortunate” some people were using the face mask mandate as “an opportunity to create a distressing situation for customers and associates in our store.”
+The statement continued, noting that the location was asking all customers to wear protective face coverings amid the ongoing coronavirus pandemic.
+However, the spokesperson added that it was “unfortunate” that some people were using the face mask mandate as “an opportunity to create a distressing situation for customers and associates in our store.”

 Additional reporting from The New York Post indicated that the original video clip was first uploaded to Facebook by fellow Walmart shopper Raphaela Mueller.